-Considerable resources in the form of stock assessment, ecosystem monitoring and management expertise and capacity; management organisations and structures, e.g. NMFS Alaska region, NPFMC, OLE, USCG, Observer Program, are dedicated to fisheries, including Flatfish, in Alaskan federal waters.
+Considerable resources in the form of stock assessment, ecosystem monitoring and management expertise and capacity; management organisations and structures, e.g. NMFS Alaska region, NPFMC, OLE, USCG, Observer Program, are dedicated to fisheries, including P. cod, in Alaskan federal waters.
 National legislation and the regulatory process by which NPFMC and NMFS are directed and follow, enable the management of the resource at regional and localised levels.
 The adaptive and consultative management approach adopted by the NPFMC actively promotes stakeholder participation.
 The NOAA Office of General Council reviews any proposed management action to assure compliance with the MSA.
 International obligations, e.g. combating IUU, and the enforcement of federal regulations are upheld by the federal departments such as USCG and OLE.

-The ADFG and the BOF manage most flatfish resources in BSAI as "parallel" or state fisheries.
+Within state waters, the 8 P. cod fisheries (Kodiak, Chignik, South Alaska Peninsula, Aleutian Islands, Southeast Alaska, Prince William Sound, Cook Inlet, and Dutch Harbor) are supported by area specific stock assessment surveys as well as shared information from federal assessments.
+The ADFG and the BOF manage the state Pacific cod fishery as "parallel" or state fisheries.
 Parallel fisheries are conducted under federal TACs, regulations and management measures.
-The stocks in this category include turbot, arrowtooth flounder, rock sole, yellowfin sole, and flathead sole.
+State fisheries operate after the federal/parallel fisheries close, and are based on Guideline Harvest Levels (GHL) which, for P. cod, are based on 15-25% of P. cod ABC (27% of AI ABC for the Aleutian Islands fishery).
 Technical expertise is available in-house (ADFG) and supported through the participation in and with groups established by the NPFMC.
 The BOF provides a consultative management approach that offers and takes account of stakeholder input.
 The Alaska Wildlife Trooper input into the development of regulations and are responsible for their enforcement at-sea and ashore.